 Community Energy Challenge

-The Community Energy Challenge was a bold initiative by The Co-operative that supported seven community groups keen to develop sizeable renewable energy projects - e.g. valued at £1m to £3m or rated in excess of 500kW.
+The Community Energy Challenge was a bold initiative by The Co-operative that supported seven community groups to develop sizeable renewable energy projects valued at £1m to £3m or rated in excess of 500kW.

-The project, which was delivered by CSE on behalf of The Co-operative Group, aimed to encourage community energy schemes across the UK by actively supporting groups in identifying and overcoming barriers, raising awareness of community renewables, creating schemes that could be replicated elsewhere and, unsurprisingly given the funder, encouraging a cooperative ownership model.
+The project, which was delivered by the Centre for Sustainable Energy (CSE) on behalf of The Co-operative Group, encouraged community energy schemes across the UK by actively supporting groups in identifying and overcoming barriers, raising awareness of community renewables, creating schemes that could be replicated elsewhere and encouraging a cooperative ownership model.

 The Community Energy Challenge was part of The Co-operative’s Clean Energy Revolution campaign.